brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 15 bht.md

 2. "A healthful condition of the church requires that Christ alone 'must increase,' and all others 'must decrease.'
 Whatever increase we obtain must be regulated in such a manner, that we shall remain in our own place, and contribute to exalt the head."
 3. "If each individual, instead of attending exclusively to his own concerns, shall desire mutual intercourse, there will be agreeable and general progress.
 Such, the Apostle assures us, must be the nature of this harmony, that men shall not be suffered to forget the claims of truth, or, disregarding them, to frame an agreement according to their own views."

+### Philip Schaff:
+1. "Holding the truth is correct, if 'the truth' is not referred to true doctrine."
+2. "'A true-seeking and true-being with loving caution and kind allowance' (Alford) in love."
+3. "Growth is possible only because the Living Christ is the Head."

 ### Archibald T. Robertson:
 1. "In love.
 If truth were always spoken only in love!"
 2. "May grow into him.
 It is the metaphor of verse Ephesians 4:13 (the full-grown man).
 We are the body and Christ is the Head.
 We are to grow up to his stature."